island-is/handbook/docs/api-design-guide/implementation/documentation.md

 # Documentation
-API documentation should be targeted for the developer that will consume your API.
-A good documentation is one of the single most important quality of an a API.
-It makes it much easier for other developers to use services and reduces significantly implementation time for API consumers.
-The API developer is responsible for keeping it up to date.
+API documentation should be targeted towards the developer that will consume your API.
+A good documentation is one of the single most important quality of an API.
+It makes it much easier for other developers to use services and significantly reduces implementation time for API consumers.
+The API developer is responsible for keeping the documentation up to date.

 To help with keeping documentation up to date consider using automatic generation tools.

-**Note** - To be able to register a **REST** service to *Viskuausan* the service **MUST** provide a [OPENAPI 3] service description.
+**Note** - To be able to register a **REST** service to *Viskuausan* the service **MUST** provide an [OPENAPI 3] service description.
-Here you can see an [example] about a such description.
+Here you can see an [example] of such a description.

 ## Consider using markdown
 Markdown is recommended, but not required when writing documentation about an